 With over 350 miles of coastline, it shares a verdant border with Suffolk and Cambridgeshire, giving rise to some of the best natural landscapes in the South-East.
 From Southend-on-Sea to Braintree in the north, Essex boasts some of the UK’s most compelling history, art and architecture.

-With so much to do, here’s our pick of some of the best attractions to visit in 2017.
+With so much to do, here’s our pick of some of the best attractions to visit for summer 2019.

 Get off to a flying start